SeaQL/seaql.github.io/sea-orm-pro/docs/02-install-and-config/01-getting-started-loco.md

 # Getting Started with Loco

 We use the [`loco_starter`](https://github.com/SeaQL/sea-orm/tree/master/examples/loco_starter) example as the base, it contains basic REST API to handle basic user management such as user registration, login and user info of current session.
+Final source code is [here](https://github.com/SeaQL/sea-orm-pro/tree/main/examples/loco_example).

 ## 1. Setup Admin Endpoint